 - Slow implementation of policy and legislation and lack of capacity for conservation at national, county and local levels

 - National development and conservation agenda pull in different directions

-So far Nature Kenya and partners have identified 66 IBAs in Kenya and identification is on-going.
-IBAs cover all the key habitat types in Kenya.
+So far Nature Kenya and partners have identified 67 KBAs in Kenya based on Important Bird Areas (IBAs).
+IBAs were selected because they hold bird species that are threatened with extinction, have highly restricted distributions, or are characteristic of particular biomes.
+Sites holding exceptionally large numbers of congregatory birds also qualify.
+KBAs cover all the key habitat types in Kenya.
 These habitats include forests, wetlands, grasslands and semi-arid and arid areas.
-While thirty IBAs are protected (gazetted forests and national parks), 36 do not have formal protection.
+While thirty KBAs are protected (gazetted forests and national parks), 36 do not have formal protection.
 Monitoring, conservation advocacy and practical action are needed to protect these sites.

 Monitoring biodiversity and habitats

 Monitoring – the repeated collection of information over time in order to detect changes in one or more variables – is a tool that is used to inform decision-making or improve site management.
 Monitoring is carried out to identify species, sites and threats of greatest concern, assess progress in efforts to conserve biodiversity, and evaluate whether policies and actions are having any impact.